Whiteknight/ParserObjects/docs/v3/parsers_core.md

 ### Produce Parser

 The `Produce` parser produces a value but consumes no input.
+It always returns success.

 ```csharp
 var parser = new ProduceParser<char, string>(() => "abcd");